-Watch The Crusades BBC Documentary Series
+Watch The Crusades BBC documentary series

 Watch The Crusades and more acclaimed documentaries on BBC Select today.
 Restrictions apply*.

-Watch The Crusades on BBC Select
+The Crusades on BBC Select

 Just what is the truth behind the contentious 200-year war for control of the Holy Land?
 Using fresh research and contemporary accounts, this remarkable BBC Crusades documentary re-examines the military confrontations between Christians and Muslims in the Holy Land.

 Bloody and brutal, the Crusades were meant to be the religious wars to end all wars.
 This fascinating BBC history documentary sets out to uncover the truth behind the Crusades.
 Why was such unspeakable violence conducted in the name of God?

 Explore the story behind the biggest seaborne invasion in history.

 The fierce naval conflict between England and Spain that changed the face of Europe.

 Photos and film reveal the public and private life of Germany's infamous dictator.